aesparzagarcia/Encora-test/README.md

 Foreign exchange rates and currency conversion JSON API Fixer is a simple and lightweight API for current and historical foreign exchange (forex) rates.

-This project is an Android app which displays data from [fixer.io](https://www.themoviedb.org/) The Movie Database API.
+This project is an Android app which displays data from [fixer.io](https://fixer.io/) Fixer API.

 # Architecture
 <img width="593" alt="Screen Shot 2022-03-13 at 12 42 04" src="https://user-images.githubusercontent.com/9982524/158074941-61d6b558-46a2-45b2-be03-5eb0a119ec9d.png">